floh-bhaptics/Bonelab_bhaptics/README.md

 # Bonelab_bhaptics
-FIrst simple bhaptics mod attempt for Bonelab
+FIrst simple bhaptics mod attempt for Bonelab.
+If you have questions or issues, ping me in the bhaptics Discord.

 ## Installation
 1. Get the [MelonLoader installer](https://melonwiki.xyz/#/?id=automated-installation) and install MelonLoader >= 0.5.5 on your game executable.